-Alfalfa dodder is an annual parasitic plant.
-Dodder must have its host to survive.
-Dodder does not have any leaves or any chlorophyll to produce its own food.
-It lives by attaching to a host plant and extracting the host plant's carbohydrates.
-Dodder infestations reduce alfalfa yield and can weaken and kill alfalfa stands.
+Alfalfa dodder is an annual parasitic plant and must have a host plant to survive.
+Dodder does not have any leaves or any chlorophyll to produce carbohydrates.
+Dodder attaches to the host plant after emergence and extracts the carbohydrates from the host plant.
+Dodder infestations reduce alfalfa yield and can weaken or kill alfalfa stands.

-Suppression

-Pursuit (imazethapyr).
+Suppression: Pursuit (imazethapyr).
 Apply 6 oz/A after dodder has emerged but prior to or soon after attachment. (\$24.20) Raptor (imazamox).
-Apply 4 to 6 oz/A after dodder has emerged but prior to or soon after attachment. (\$14.30-28.10)
+Apply 4 to 6 oz/A after dodder has emerged but prior to or soon after attachment. (\$14.30-28.10) Control: Glyphosate.

-Control

-Glyphosate.
 For use in Roundup-tolerant alfalfa.
 Apply 32 to 64 oz/A 3 lb ae product. (\$8.15-16.30)